Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification_Transformers.md

 # 4. Application to Economic Policy Uncertainty <a class="anchor" id="app"></a>

 After understanding the transformer-based models in theoretical context, we apply them to our classification problem: to determine if there is economic uncertainty in newspaper articles with the aim of extending and improving the current classification methodologies.
 For this purpose, we use the package **Simple Transformers**, which was built upon the Transformers package (made by **HuggingFace**).
-Simple Transformers supports binary classification, multiclass classification and multilabel classification and it\'s wrapping the complex architecture of **all** of the previously mentioned models (and even more!). **SimpleTransformers** requires only three essential lines of code to initialize, train and evaluate the model and obtain ready-to-go transformers.
+Simple Transformers supports binary classification, multiclass classification and multilabel classification and it's wrapping the complex architecture of **all** of the previously mentioned models (and even more!). **SimpleTransformers** requires only three essential lines of code to initialize, train and evaluate the model and obtain ready-to-go transformers.
 Using this package, transformer models can relatively easily be applied in research and business contexts - which we will subsequently demonstrate.
-For implementation, we recommend the authors\' [blogpost](https://towardsdatascience.com/simple-transformers-introducing-the-easiest-bert-roberta-xlnet-and-xlm-library-58bf8c59b2a3) as a starting point.
+For implementation, we recommend the authors' [blogpost](https://towardsdatascience.com/simple-transformers-introducing-the-easiest-bert-roberta-xlnet-and-xlm-library-58bf8c59b2a3) as a starting point.

 ## 4.1.
 Data Preparation  <a class="anchor" id="dataprep"></a>